 4) How is your credit rating?

 Purchasing inventory, adding employees, buying new equipment or upgrading your infrastructure comes at a price.
 Do you have funds you need to cover the additional costs while scaling?
 Having a good credit rating generally means you can qualify for low-rate funds with a long term.
 Credit cards or other expensive options can provide fast funding but the expense of those funds can hurt you down the line.
 For sustainable growth, strive to keep your credit scores high so you can qualify for a small business loan with the lowest rate and the longest terms.
-To learn more about how good credit benefits your business, visit our blog:

 5) Do you need a small business loan to fuel growth?

 If you’re ready to scale, your business is probably in excellent shape.
 That means you can qualify for low-cost funds like an SBA loan.
 It might sound crazy to take on debt to grow.
 However, using funds in a smart way can help you go to the next level.
 SmartBiz facilitates SBA loans, generally seen as the “gold standard” for small business funding.
 Proceeds from an SBA loan can be used to fund scaling strategies.
 SBA loans can even be used for an owner-occupied commercial real estate purchase so business owners can avoid expensive rental costs and build equity.